- Leon Coetzee is accused of stabbing Thembinkosi Thabethe in Green Acres Estate in Montana.

 - The State says Coetzee ran after Thabethe, who was then stabbed while lying helplessly on the ground.

-Leon Coetzee, the man accused of murdering Thembinkosi Thabethe, after a furore over a WhatsApp message, has been denied bail.
+Leon Coetzee, the man accused of murdering Thembinkosi Thabethe, following an uproar because of a WhatsApp message, said he acted in self-defence.

 Thabethe died in hospital on 1 May.